 Students should be picked up promptly after their classes are finished and should not be dropped off more than ten minutes

 before their first class.
-If the child is 4th grade or younger, the parent must be with him/her in study hall.
+If the child is younger than ten, the parent must be with him/her in study hall.
 If a student is not in a

-class, they must be in the supervised study hall.
+class, they must be in and signed in the supervised study hall.